tidy-finance/website/docs/21_WRDS.md

 Now, we have all the relevant monthly return data in memory and proceed with preparing the data for future analyses.
 We perform the preparation step at the current stage since we want to avoid executing the same mutations every time we use the data in subsequent chapters.

-The first additional variable we create is market capitalization (`mktcap`).
-Note that we keep market cap in millions of USD just for convenience (we do not want to print huge numbers in our figures and tables).
-Moreover, we set zero market cap to missing as it makes conceptually little sense (i.e., the firm would be bankrupt).
+The first additional variable we create is market capitalization (`mktcap`), which is the product of the number of outstanding shares `shrout` and the last traded price in a month `altprc`.\index{Market capitalization} Note that in contrast to returns ``ret`, these two variables are not adjusted ex-post for any corporate actions like stock splits.
+Moreover, the `altprc` is negative whenever the last traded price does not exist and CRSP decides to report the mid quote of the last available orderbook instead.
+Hence, we take the absolute value of market cap.
+We also keep market cap in millions of USD just for convenience as we do not want to print huge numbers in our figures and tables.
+In addition, we set zero market cap to missing as it makes conceptually little sense (i.e., the firm would be bankrupt).

 ```r